MuhammadKhairunnasNurdin/Laravel_PBL/README.md

    git pull origin master
    ```

+10. (Optional) Check your git config and if there isn't config: pull.ff=only, do this:
+    ```bash
+    git config pull.ff only
+    ```

-10. Do Push to your role branch to update your previous pull in step 9:
+11. Do Push to your role branch to update your previous pull in step 9:
     ```bash
      git push origin Frontend
     ```